Lynn Margulis and the need to surpass our "trained incapacities."

 nature

-After all, we live on a symbiotic world within a machinery made by unseen, unappreciated, disrespected and unexpected functionaries.
+After all, we live on a symbiotic world within a machinery made by unseen, unappreciated, disrespected, and unexpectedly complex functionaries.

 The world is a civilized one, its inhabitant s not: he does not see civilization of the world around him, but he uses it as if it were a natural;"

-Want his motor car and believes that it is the spontaneous fruit of the edenic tree."
+"Wants his motor car and believes that it is the spontaneous fruit of the Edenic tree."

 "They demonstrate that the public discourse, at least, this ideal has appeared with increasing frequency in the service of reactionary or false ideology, thereby helping to mask the real problems of industrial civilization."